spitschan/ShapeToolbox/doc/source/qs-texture.rst

 .. image:: ../images/texturesphere002.png

-By using a different image as texture and/or changing the material properties, you can have the texture modulation at a different orientation, with a tint:
+By using a different image as texture and/or changing the material properties, you can have the texture pattern at a different orientation, with a tint:

 .. image:: ../images/texturesphere003.png